 A blocked pressure system on a washing machine can result in various different symptoms.
-Before deciding to fixing this fault you need to have correctly diagnosed it.
-It’s not something to speculatively do in the hope that it will fix the fault because the pressure system isn’t always easy to get to and all symptoms have other potential causes.
+But it’s not something to speculatively do in the hope that it will fix a fault.
+The pressure system isn’t always easy to get to – and all symptoms have other potential causes too.

 Here is a list of common symptoms of a blocked pressure system –

-- Washing machine won’t go into a spin and after a few minutes of successfully draining the water there is a click and the machine stops.
-Sometimes if the washing machine is left a while the air slowly escapes and turns off the pressure switch.
-It will then spin OK – until next time
+- Washing machine won’t go into a fast spin.
+After a few minutes of successfully draining the water there is a click and the machine stops.
+Sometimes it might just switch off having not done the fast spin

 - Washing machine overfills

-- Won’t take in water and starts washing with no water inside (may energise the heater!)
+- It won’t take in water and starts washing with no water inside (may energise the heater!)

 Testing for a blocked pressure system

 There is a quick test that may indicate a blockage.
-First drain all water from the machine (How to drain the washing machine).
-With the washing machine totally disconnected from the mains remove the lid and carefully twist and pull the small rubber pressure tubing away from the pressure switch.
-If you hear a click when the tube comes off this is the trapped air being released.
-The washing machine should now spin.
-However, do not let the washing machine take in any water with this tube disconnected because it will over fill and flood!
+Once all the water has been pumped away and the washing machine has refused to spin or cut out, disconnect it from the mains power.
+Then take off the lid.
+With the washing machine totally disconnected from the mains carefully twist and pull the small rubber pressure tubing away from the pressure switch.
+If you hear a click when the tube comes off this is the pressure switch turning off as the trapped air is released.

 Now try gently blowing down the tube.
 Is there any resistance?
-If you can’t blow down the tube it is blocked but if there is enough water in the drum the water will cause resistance and that’s not the same thing.
+If you can’t blow down the tube it is blocked.
+However, if there is enough water in the drum the water will cause resistance and that’s not the same thing.
 If it is water you will be able to hear bubbling water when you blow hard.

 Clearing the blockage properly